 “Eric eats a lot of tacos.
 I would trust his judgment.” -Ann Thuy Nguyen, endorsing my review of La Perlita’s barbacoa and al pastor tacos

-I spent the last 4 years writing Triad City Beat‘s food column, and the better part of that time writing the Barstool booze column, too.
+I spent four years writing Triad City Beat‘s food column, and the better part of that time writing the Barstool booze column, too.
 I’ve regularly covered food & drink for Winston-Salem Monthly magazine, and I wrote these freelance food articles as well:

 Healthyish (part of Bon Appétit): Why Whole30 Founder Melissa Hartwig Loves Eating Crickets